 E-mail software or other eligible components that include content filtering as an integral component part are eligible, but a separately priced content filtering module or product is not eligible.

 Software for a server-based, shared voice mail system is eligible.

 Client Access Licenses for eligible software products are eligible, but Client Access Licenses for ineligible software products are not eligible.

+Storage Devices

-Storage Devices Storage devices provide electronic data storage on magnetic or other media.
-Devices include <a href="https://new.ncbi.nlm.new.new.new.new.new.new.new.new.new.new&lt;/td&gt;&lt;/tr&gt;&lt;tr&gt;&lt;td&gt;&lt;/td&gt;&lt;td&gt;Storage products may be used to store the operating system of an eligible product, such as a network server used for an eligible purpose.
-(See the entry for &lt;a href=" servers"="">Servers for further information.)
+Storage devices provide electronic data storage on magnetic or other media.
+Devices include hard disk drives, CD ROM drives, DVD drives, and floppy disk drives.

+Storage products may be used to store the operating system of an eligible product, such as a network server used for an eligible purpose.
+(See the entry for Servers for further information.)
 In addition, storage products may be used for eligible e-mail files.

 An eligible server or other eligible component that provides a storage product such as a DVD drive as an integral component part at no additional cost is eligible.

+Telephone Components

-Telephone Components Centralized components that are an essential element in the transport of telephone services within a school or library are eligible.
-This includes: Private Branch Exchange (PBX) Key System (KSU) Voice Mail Components Wireless PBX Adjunct In addition, the following features are eligible: Automatic Route Selection (ARS) E911 Reader Board Voice Compression Module Voice Interface Card One switchboard/attendant console necessary for operation of each eligible PBX or eligible Centrex telephone service is eligible.
+Centralized components that are an essential element in the transport of telephone services within a school or library are eligible.
+This includes:

+- Private Branch Exchange (PBX)

+- Key System (KSU)

+- Voice Mail Components

+- Wireless PBX Adjunct

+- VoIP Telephony Equipment

+In addition, the following features are eligible:

+- Automatic Route Selection (ARS)

+- E911 Reader Board

+- Voice Compression Module

+- Voice Interface Card

+One switchboard/attendant console necessary for operation of each eligible PBX or eligible Centrex telephone service is eligible.

 An intercom system that is an integral component of a PBX or other eligible product can be included in the cost of the eligible component.
-Video Components Centralized video components necessary to transport information all the way to individual classrooms or public areas of a library are eligible.
-This includes: CODEC / video encoder Master Control Unit Multipoint Control Unit

-PVBX Video Amplifier Video Channel Modulator Enhanced Multimedia Interface Equipment that is used to control the programming, distribution, and selection of video content can be eligible if used in the transport of information to individual classrooms or public areas of a library, however such components are not eligible if used in end-user equipment and/or are operated directly by end-users.
-Other Eligible Internal Connections Components Documentation in hard copy or electronic form is eligible for discount if it is basic and is provided as part of the purchase of eligible components.
-Racks and cabinets are eligible only to the extent that the components they contain are eligible.
+Video Centralized video components necessary to transport Components information all the way to individual classrooms or public areas of a library are eligible.
+This includes: CODEC / video encoder Master Control Unit Multipoint Control Unit PVBX Video Amplifier Video Channel Modulator Enhanced Multimedia Interface Equipment that is used to control the programming, distribution, and selection of video content can be eligible if used in the transport of information to individual classrooms or public areas of a library, however such components are not eligible if used in end-user equipment and/or are operated directly by end-users.
+Other Eligible Documentation in hard copy or electronic form is eligible for Internal discount if it is basic and is provided as part of the purchase of Connections eligible components.
+Components Racks and cabinets are eligible only to the extent that the components they contain are eligible.
 A surge protector provided as an integral component of a rack or cabinet without separately identifiable cost can be included in the cost of the rack or cabinet, but a separately-priced surge protector is not eligible.
 System improvements and upgrades to eligible components are eligible for discount.
 Memory upgrades, for example, to eligible servers are eligible, but memory upgrades would not be eligible in end-user workstations.
 Please see the Miscellaneous section of this document for additional entries applicable to Internal Connections, such as charges for installation and configuration.
-Ineligible Internal Connections Components (Not Eligible) Products and services are only eligible as Internal Connections if they are an essential element in the transmission of information within the school or library.
-The following components are NOT ELIGIBLE: - Asbestos removal - Broadcast and cable television equipment - Electrical system upgrades - Multimedia content, such as encyclopedias on CD ROM, video information, etc., also including multimedia kits - Intercom and public address (PA) system - Spare parts - External speakers (except when provided at no cost as an integral part of an eligible component) - Test Equipment - Consumable Kits which contain installation tools - Wiring and components providing electrical service or for radio or television broadcast or cable services - Network interface cards that are embedded in ineligible
+Ineligible Products and services are only eligible as Internal Connections Internal if they are an essential element in the transmission of information within the school or library.
+Connections Components The following components are NOT ELIGIBLE: (Not Eligible) Asbestos removal